Public holidays in Bhutan: Zhabdrung Kuchoe

-Shabdrung Kurchoe marks the passing of Zhabdrung Ngawang Namgyal in 1651 at Punakha Dzong.
-It generally falls in April or May (4th month, 10th day of the calendar).
+Zhabdrung Kurchoe marks the passing of Zhabdrung Ngawang Namgyal in 1651 at Punakha Dzong.
+It is observed on the 10th day of the 3rd month of the Bhutanese calendar.
 The holiday is a national day of mourning.

 Birthday of King Jigme Dorji Wangchuck

 May 2 is the birth anniversary of Jigme Dorji Wangchuck the 3rd Druk Gyalpo, who began Bhutan's first steps toward modernization (b.
 1928, Thruepang Palace, Trongsa).

-The day is also celebrated as Teacher’s day throughout the country.
+The day is also celebrated as Teacher's day throughout the country.
 The day sees students coordinating various programs at schools and institution showing gratitude to their teachers.
 Students gift cards to Teachers, while some students substitute their teachers in class to give them a time-out.
 The day also constitute cultural programs showcasing various dance and song items focusing on teachers and their contributions.
 The day usually ends with a common meal for the entire school or institution.